wyatt-radkiewicz/zdl3/README.md

 ### Build options

-If you only want to build certain features of SDL3, you can do so in your build.zig file.
-When calling ```dependency```, you can add your own build options.

 TODO: Explain the build options.

 ## Using ZDL3

 ZDL3 has an API very simular to SDL3's apis.
 You can go to the [SDL3 Wiki](https://wiki.libsdl.org/SDL3/FrontPage), or use the [auto-generated docs]() from ZDL3.

-For futher help you can see the examples and tests in the [SDL3 Github](https://github.com/libsdl-org/SDL), or see the [ZDL3 examples directory]().
+For futher help you can see the examples and tests in the [SDL3 Github](https://github.com/libsdl-org/SDL), or see the [ZDL3 examples directory](https://github.com/wyatt-radkiewicz/zdl3/tree/main/examples).

 ## Contribution